Frequently Asked Questions

 Just what really is in the trunk of that car?

 According to Alex Cox, the real inventor of the Neutron Bomb (Sam Cohen) first told him that it had to be a Strategic Area Denial Munition (SADM) - fancy name for Neutron Bomb.
 Later he changed his mind and decided that it must be an enormous concentration of nuclear material - gamma rays perhaps.
-Whatever it is, it's probably the same thing that was in the box in the movie "Kiss Me Deadly."
+Whatever it is, it's probably the same thing that was in the box in the movie "Kiss Me Deadly".
+And maybe the same thing that later appeared in the suitcase in "Pulp Fiction".

 What was that a picture of?